morrownr/88x2bu/README.md

 ```
 Step 4: Create a directory to hold the downloaded driver:

-Note: My technique is to create a directory in my home directory called `src`.
+Note: The technique used in this document is to create a directory in the home directory called `src`.
 ```
 $ mkdir src
 ```